Milk Thistle Benefits: 15 Ways This Super Herb Can Improve Your HealthReading Time: 8 minutes

 Whatever it goes by, what makes milk thistle such an amazingly healthy herb are phytonutrients called flavonolignans.
 In particular, a combination of three flavonolignans which are collectively known as silymarin.
 They are:

 The seeds and flowers of the milk thistle plant are an especially potent source of silymarin, but the leaves can contain it as well.
 Milk thistle can be found in the whole dried form in herb shops and used as a tea.
-Increasingly, however, it is powdered and used in capsule form alone or in conjunction with other liver-supporting herbs in specific formulas.
+Increasingly, however, it is powdered and used alone or in conjunction with other liver-supporting herbs in specific formulas.

 Supplementing with milk thistle can be a great addition to your everyday routine, especially during times when your liver needs a little more support (like just after the holidays or a vacation where you over-indulged).

 Also, as we shall see below, studies have found that those with specific liver problems and conditions such as autoimmune diseases, fatty liver disease, heavy metal toxicities, and even cancer (e.g., breast cancer) can benefit tremendously from adding milk thistle to their existing healing protocol.

 Milk Thistle Benefits: 15 Reasons Why Milk Thistle Is So Good for You

 Milk thistle can be a great overall tonic for health every day.
 Apart from a little-upset stomach if you take too much, there are no known side effects.
 Of course, if you have a known allergic reaction to milk thistle, you’ll need to avoid it.

-However, remember that plants can be potent, so be sure to consult with your health care provider – especially if you have special health concerns or are on any medication.
+Always remember that plants can be potent, so be sure to seek medical advice from your healthcare provider before taking – especially if you have special health concerns or are on any medication.
 For example, milk thistle has been reported to counteract some chemotherapy drugs.